- Hollie-Ann Lowe

 Anna-Jane was delighted with the high standard of the students and all who took part gained a great deal from this wonderful opportunity.
 Aspiring musical theatre performer Coraleigh Hobson said, “Anna- Jane’s energy and love for teaching made the Masterclass not only a fantastic learning experience but also extremely enjoyable.”

 Singing Workshop with West End performer and TV Broadcaster, Lesley Anne Knight – Jan 2017

-To launch their series of workshops for 2017, danSing directors Helen and Jane were thrilled to welcome Lesley Anne Knight Sunday January 22nd 2017.
+To launch their series of workshops for 2017, danSing directors Helen and Jane were thrilled to welcome Lesley Anne Knight on Sunday January 22nd 2017.
 Drawing on her distinguished West-End and TV Broadcasting career as well as her extensive experience of teaching at colleges in London, Lesley Anne gave singing masterclasses to young aspiring performers.

 In the morning Lesley Anne worked with junior performers focusing on breath control, vocal projection and stamina.
 She selected three contrasting musical theatre songs and gave advice on choosing repertoire for auditions and exams.
 In the afternoon, senior students were invited to perform audition songs and Lesley Anne worked on vocal technique, presentation and acting through song.

 At the end of the day, Lesley Anne answered questions and gave invaluable advice on preparing for audition days.
 She said afterwards; “I was impressed by the enthusiasm and focus of all of your students, they’re an absolute credit to you.”

 Dance Workshop with professional dancer Bex Allingham – Oct 2016